jamesturk/scrapeghost/docs/usage.md

 # Usage

-## Request Lifecycle
+## Request Data Flow

 Since most of the work is done by the API, the primary purpose of `scrapeghost` is to make it easier to pass HTML and get valid output.

-The request lifecycle is as follows:
+To this end, it is useful to understand the data flow:

 1. The page HTML is passed through any [preprocessors](#preprocessors).